 Remove the Derby DBMS database, which is bundled with WebLogic Server for use by the sample applications and code examples as a demonstration database.
 Derby DBMS is located in the

-Visit the Critical Patch Updates and Security Alerts page at the following location to review WebLogic Server security advisories:
+Visit the Critical Patch Updates, Security Alerts and Bulletins page at the following location to review WebLogic Server security advisories:

 Creating a WebLogic Domain for Production Use

 To create a WebLogic domain for production use, consider the environment in which the domain will run, such as whether it will interoperate with other WebLogic domains, and how best to secure the accounts of users who have access to the domain.